 God of entertainment?
 What is a performing arts shrine?

-As you head towards the west of Yonezawa City, pass through the village, and head toward a small mountain (Mt.
-Atago), you will see a sign at the entrance to the mountain trail.Japanese entertainment shrineThere were several banners saying ``'' and I was able to get there easily.
+Heading towards the west of Yonezawa City, passing through the village, and heading towards a small mountain (Mt.
+Atago), there were several banners saying ``Japanese Performing Arts Shrine'' at the entrance to the mountain trail, making it easy to get there.

 As you climb up the two-tiered stone staircase, you will find a small shrine and a guardian dog sitting in front of the shrine building, creating a calm and tranquil atmosphere.